farshaddavoudi/SampleCode.Microservice.CleanArchitecture/README.md

 - Use the `.Send()` method to dispatch requests to appropriate handlers.
 - Use the `.Publish()` method to leverage *MediatR*'s notification feature for *Eventing*
 - Utilize *FluentValidation* for validating requests configured in *MediatR Pipeline Behaviours*.
+- Make the database operations transactional in *MediatR*'s command handlers again using a *Pipeline Behaviour*

 ## Authentication: